2019 Summer Commencement Ceremony

 At the ceremony, each student's name was read out in keeping with tradition that has continued since the first commencement ceremony.
 Students whose names were called received their diplomas - the fruit of four years of learning - on stage and shook hands with President Junko Hibiya.

-Also during the ceremony, a certificate indicating conferral of the title of Professor Emeritus was presented to Professor Hiroshi Suzuki, Mikitoshi Isozaki, Naoki Onishi, Norie Takazawa, Richard L. Wilson, and Yasuyo Moriya who became a professor emeritus on April 1, 2019.
+Also during the ceremony, a certificate indicating conferral of the title of Professor Emeritus was presented to Professors Hiroshi Suzuki, Mikitoshi Isozaki, Naoki Onishi, Norie Takazawa, Richard L. Wilson, and Yasuyo Moriya, who became professors emeriti on April 1, 2019.

 Commencement Address by Junko Hibiya, President